msteffan/fundamentals/00_chapter/get_started.md

 ##Get Help from a GA Mentor

 In addition to help you'll find online and from your classmates on Slack, we're giving you around-the-clock access to WDI graduates.
-We'll email you about this service again one week before class starts, but if you would like to connect with your mentor before then, go ahead and sign up [here](URL).
+We'll email you about this program one week before class starts, so keep an eye on your inbox for an invitation.

-<button>Request Help</button>

 ---